acburk/SOCQ/README.md

 #SOCQ (Syntax for Objective-C Queries)

-Bring some query love to Objective-C
+Bringin' some query love to Objective-C

 - NSArray
 	- skip: